afombravo/2FAST2Q/README.md

    or

-2. all the umcompressed .fastq files
+2. all the uncompressed .fastq files

 # 2 (the path to the sgRNA .csv file)